rwaldron/johnny-five/docs/nunchuk.md

 board.on("ready", function() {

-  // When using the WiiChuck adapter, these pins act
+  // When using the WiiChuck adapter with an UNO,
-  // as the Ground and Power lines. new five.Pin("A2").low();
+  // these pins act as the Ground and Power lines.
+  // This will not work on a Leonardo, so these
+  // lines can be removed.
+  new five.Pin("A2").low();
   new five.Pin("A3").high();